CmdrStardust/Alite/ReadMe.txt

 java -jar jobb.jar -d Resources -o main.<VERSION>.de.phbouillon.android.games.alite.obb -pn de.phbouillon.android.games.alite -pv <VERSION>

-and make sure that <VERSION> _exactly!_ matches the version number you specified in the AliteStartManager, see EXTENSION_FILE_VERSION.
+and make sure that <VERSION> _exactly!_ matches the version number you specified in the AliteConfig, see EXTENSION_FILE_VERSION.

-Once built set EXTENSION_FILE_LENGTH in AliteStartManager to the size of your new obb file in bytes and rebuild & install Alite.
+Once built set EXTENSION_FILE_LENGTH in AliteConfig to the size of your new obb file in bytes and rebuild & install Alite.

 Why is that so complicated?!
 I wish I knew :).
 The thing is that the jobb tool